blynkkk/blueprints/Asset Tracker/README.md

 We will be using a Particle Boron with attached GPS FeatherWing, that reads the device location.
 The location data is pushed from the Particle cellular device to Particle Cloud and from there to the Blynk IoT platform via a Particle Webhook and Blynk HTTPs API.
 The data is then visualized on both a Blynk web dashboard and mobile app.

 **Functional Requirements**
-* Only publish location information when the GPS has a fix and the location has moved more than 122 m / 400 ft since it was powered on
+* Publish the cellular signal strength, signal quality, and the battery charge status as soon as possible after the device starts (boot), and thereafter along with the position information.
-* If the position has changed 122 m / 400 ft, set a flag for that event, make it visible to the user, and allow the user to reset it
+* Only publish location information when the GPS has a fix, and the specified publish interval TIMER_INTERVAL_MS (5 min default) has elapsed.
-* Track the device location and speed on a map in a web dashboard and mobile app
+* If the position has changed 122 m / 400 ft, set a flag for that event, make it visible to the user, and allow the user to reset it.
-* Publish the device position after the hardware boots and a GPS fix is obtained
+* Track the device location and speed on a map in a web dashboard and mobile app.
-* Publish the date / time in UTC when the device last published data
+* Publish the device position after the hardware boots and a GPS fix is obtained.
-* Publish the cellular signal strength, signal quality, and the battery charge status
+* Publish the date / time in UTC when the device last published data.

 ## Components Used in This Project
 - [Particle Console](https://console.particle.io/) to set up the Webhook and activate the Hardware